leroidubuffet/leroidubuffet/README.md

 ## About Me

 - 🔭 I’m currently creating a course about Generative Artificial Intelligence for Developers
-- 🌱 I’m currently learning Bash
+- 🌱 I’m currently learning networking
 - ⚡ I am a student at 42 Fundación Telefónica Madrid

 ## Languages and Tools